heathentw/prnet-tf2/README.md

 ****

-## Data Preparing
+## Training

-The implementation use [300W-LP](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm) as training data, same as in the original paper.
-You can download the data-set and generate the position-maps with the [code](https://github.com/YadiraF/face3d/blob/master/examples/8_generate_posmap_300WLP.py) provided by the author, or [download]() the generated data-set.
+The training implementation use [300W-LP](http://www.cbsr.ia.ac.cn/users/xiangyuzhu/projects/3DDFA/main.htm) as training data, same as in the original paper.
+You can download the data-set and generate the position-maps with the [code](https://github.com/YadiraF/face3d/blob/master/examples/8_generate_posmap_300WLP.py) provided by the author, or download the generated [data-set](https://drive.google.com/open?id=1SCMfQ7Xs3BRgRxs62g_J1dMJkdNi0R52).

 Arrange the data-set folders as follow:
 ```bash